andrewrjohn/andrewrjohn/README.md

 ## Hey ✌️

-I'm an experienced full-stack engineer with a proven track record of delivering exceptional product experiences and collaborating with cross-functional teams.
+I'm an experienced full-stack engineer with a proven track record of delivering exceptional product experiences and driving strong collaboration with cross-functional teams.

 Checkout my pinned repos for the side projects I've built.